daviortega/jensenlabtest/mynotes.md

 ##**For 03/04 Meeting**:

 >1.
+Go to Davi's "phyprojs" repository, click "Fork," and clone the forked repository from personal account

+>2.
 Write code with proper "FastaReader" constructor

->2.
+>3.
 Create method headers required by the tests.

->3.
+>4.
 Continue coding until the tests are passing.

->4. *Extra:* Read more about bioinformatics --> familiarize with concepts, etc.
+>5. *Extra:* Read more about bioinformatics --> familiarize with concepts, etc.

->5. *Extra:* Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro
+>6. *Extra:* Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro